 But maybe we aren’t being technical enough here.
 I’ll point out that “many harpoons and kayak paddles had been replaced” doesn’t mean “all” had been replaced by the early 1920s–and the subjects of Nanook of the North clearly know how to use traditional tools.
 Whether they used them much in their actual lives doesn’t make the demonstrations on camera carry any less historical value, since a specific way of life was still being captured, as shown by the folks who knew the most about it.

 At any rate, excessive criticism of Nanook of the North may be a little displaced to begin with since there wasn’t a clear “documentary” genre in 1922–use of that term didn’t even exist until 1926.
 There had been countless “actuality” films since the 1890s, of course–footage showing bustling city streets or factory workers and such–and there were many travelogues (“scenics”) too.
 Nanook wasn’t even the first feature-length “actuality” (The Corbett-Fitzsimmons Fight, 1897, could be considered one).
-But the unstaged documentary as we know it today wasn’t yet the rule.
+But the unstaged documentary as we know it today wasn’t the rule yet.
 Flaherty likely didn’t think twice about casting his film and blending in some romanticism.

 What can’t be denied is that the film does capture the harshness of life in the Arctic, and the resourcefulness of the people who live there.
 Nanook and his family face real, frigid landscapes, build real igloos, and hunt real, wild animals–we even see how they butcher a seal and eat some of the raw meat right before our eyes.
 All cries of “staging” aside, as Roger Ebert pointed out: “If you stage a walrus hunt, it still involves hunting a walrus, and the walrus hasn’t seen the script.”